maxpatiiuk/text-hoarder/docs/privacy/README.md

 to GitHub's API Services User Data Policy, including the requirements for limited use.

-By using the Text Hoarder Chrome Extension, you consent to this Privacy Policy and agree to comply with GitHub's API Services User Data Policy, including its requirements for limited use.
+By using the Text Hoarder Browser Extension, you consent to this Privacy Policy and agree to comply with GitHub's API Services User Data Policy, including its requirements for limited use.